syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 {% endtabs %}

 ### Diacritic sensitivity
 The control does not stick with one type of keyboard, so you can populate items from a language with letters containing diacritics, and search for them with the English characters from an en-US keyboard.
 Users can enable or disable the diacritic sensitivity using `IgnoreDiacritic` property.
-The following code example illustrats how to enable the diacritic sensitivity, so that items in the suggestion list can be populated by entering any diacritic character of that alphabet.
+The following code example illustrates how to enable the diacritic sensitivity, so that items in the suggestion list can be populated by entering any diacritic character of that alphabet.

 {% tabs %}
 {% highlight c# %}